- What are the scholarly goals of Seminars at Calvin?

 Some seminar directors choose to handle their own applications, in which case the application process may work differently.
 If you applied directly to the seminar director rather than through our website and have not received confirmation of receipt, you may contact us.
 We will then contact the director of the seminar to confirm that your application was received.

 When will I find out if I am accepted?

-The application deadline for all the seminars and workshops is February 8, 2013.
+The application deadline for each seminar is listed on its information page.
 After the deadline, all of the applications will be sent on to the directors for review and selection.
-We will respond to you via email regarding your applicant status as soon as we are able, but no later than March 8, 2012.
+We will respond to you via email regarding your applicant status as soon as we are able, generally in mid March.

 Can I find out why I wasn't accepted into an event?

 Due to the number of applications we receive, we are unable to respond to individual applicants regarding the decisions that are made.